OriBennett/DIY_Agent_Framework/README.md

 # DIY_Agent_Framework
-an LLM agent framewoek built from the ground up
+an LLM agent framework built from the ground up